About us

 Routine blood work is usually not needed but may be ordered prior to surgery based on the patient's age and the presence of any existing medical problems.

 A hemorrhoidectomy is a minor kind of surgery, and is done on an outpatient basis (you will be able to go home after the surgery is completed).
 Before your surgery, a nurse or doctor will plan the site, clean the affected area, and consult with you for any questions you may have.
-Then, the anesthesiologist will numb the area using a local anesthesia (e.g. spinal, epidural), so that you won’t feel any discomfort during the procedure.
+Then, the anesthesiologist will numb the area using a local anesthetic (e.g. spinal, epidural), so that you won’t feel any discomfort during the procedure.
 General anesthesia is reserved for more severe cases, but may be administered under the recommendation of your surgeon.

 Recovery time for a hemorrhoidectomy will vary, but you should feel back to normal within a few weeks.
 Residual pain or mild discomfort may last up to a week after surgery.
 Be sure to keep the area clean and dry to avoid the possibility of infection.
 Itchiness or soreness is common–sitz baths are commonly recommended to relieve discomfort and promote healing–however let your doctor know if you experience swelling or excessive pain.